Synnott3/P1_PortfolioSite/README.md

 #383D3B

 #7C7C7C
-- Adam note, colour code
+- Adam note - colour code for future references

  ### Imagery
  - All imagery used will be of my own work.

+## Wireframe

+See below for wireframe layout of site using Balsmiq, with a mobile first design as well as desktop layout.